The next task in the Get Organized Challenge is TOOLS and ADHESIVES!

 craft knives - change the blades

 punches - to prevent punches from sticking, punch through wax paper.
 Problem punches may need a little lubricating oil such as sewing machine oil, then punch through scrap paper several times to remove oily residue.
-Dull punches can be sharpened by punching through aluminium foil or fine grade sandpaper (both right side up and upside down)
+Dull punches can be sharpened by punching through aluminum foil or fine grade sandpaper (both right side up and upside down)

-rubber stamps - stamps should be cleaned after each use, but if there is a build up of ink on your stamps, you should clean them with an alcohol free baby wipe, or paper towels moistened with a mild cleanser (ammonia free/bleach free) Use a soft toothbrush to remove ink stuck in the crevices of a design.
+rubber stamps - stamps should be cleaned after each use, but if there is a buildup of ink on your stamps, you should clean them with an alcohol free baby wipe, or paper towels moistened with a mild cleanser (ammonia free/bleach free) Use a soft toothbrush to remove ink stuck in the crevices of a design.
 Store stamps flat, rubber side down.

 EQUALIZE: Once you have a system in place for you tools, putting them back in the same place every time will become a reflex, and you will never have to hunt for you scissors again!
 Take a couple of minutes at the end of each scrap session to put your tools away.